 We have implemented comprehensive financial literacy programmes targeted at empowering financially vulnerable individuals.
-These initiatives, include workshops, webinars and educational materials aimed at improving financial knowledge, developing budgeting skills and supporting long-term financial planning invested in our communities colleagues volunteered in their communities
+These initiatives, include workshops, webinars and educational materials aimed at improving financial knowledge, developing budgeting skills and supporting long-term financial planning

 They also provide volunteering opportunities for our colleagues to impart their knowledge and expertise on these topics for the benefit of financially vulnerable individuals.